Phonotonal

 • Regular Team

-The team of seven regular writers creates over 250 articles.
-Team members are added to the panels of several battle of the bands competitions.
+The writing team grows to seven regular contributors.
+Ther write over 250 articles and are invited onto judging panels for national and international battle of the bands competitions.

 2003 Logo